clusterdock/topology_mapr/README.rst

-      --node-disks map      Map of node names to block devices (default: None) --predictable         If specified, attempt to expose container ports to the same port number on the host (default: False) --dont-register-gateway
-                            If specified, do not register gateway with the cluster (default: False)
+      --node-disks map      Map of node names to block devices (default: None) --predictable         If specified, attempt to expose container ports to the same port number on the host (default: False) --sdc-version ver     If specified, the version of StreamSets Data Collector to install (default: None)
       --secure              If specified, enable native security for the cluster (default: False)